unicode-org/icu/docs/userguide/strings/unicodeset.md

 ## Overview

-A UnicodeSet is an object that represents a finite set of Unicode code point sequences.
-The contents of that object can be specified either by patterns using the UnicodeSet syntax defined in
-[Draft Unicode Technical Standard #61, Unicode Set Notation](https://www.unicode.org/reports/tr61/), or by building them programmatically.
+A UnicodeSet is an object that represents a finite set of Unicode code point sequences, optimized for single code points.
+The contents of that object can be specified either by pattern strings using the UnicodeSet syntax defined in [Draft Unicode Technical Standard #61, Unicode Set Notation](https://www.unicode.org/reports/tr61/), or by building them programmatically.